 - Visit our play-to-learn spaces

 - Enroll your child in our 1,000 Books Before Kindergarden program.
 Participants get a free tote bag, reading log, and board book.
-For more info or to sign up, ask at the Information Desk.
+To sign up, go to fflib.beanstack.com, or ask at the Checkout desk.
+For more info click here or ask at the Information Desk.

 Practice At Home!